SK53/indicia-docs/developing/web-services/data-services-reading.rst

   case **list_termlists_terms**.
 The prefix of the table loaded can be overridden by specifying a **view** GET or POST parameter, e.g. specifying view=detail will load records from ``detail_termlists_terms``.
-* Calls to the URLs normally return a formatted XML document describing the results.
+* Calls to the URLs normally return a formatted JSON document describing the results.
   Provide a GET or POST parameter called **mode** with one of the following values to override the output format: